OWASP/ZSC/readme.md

 OWASP ZSC
 =========

-OWASP ZCR Shellcoder is an open source software in python language which lets you generate customized  shellcodes for listed operation systems.
-This software can be run on Windows/Linux&Unix/OSX and others OS under python [2.x and 3.x compatible].
+OWASP ZSC is an open source software in python language which lets you generate customized shellcodes and convert scripts to an obfuscate script.
+This software can be run on Linux/OSX under python.

  * OWASP Page: https://www.owasp.org/index.php/OWASP_ZSC_Tool_Project
  * Home: http://zsc.z3r0d4y.com/